WarWithinMe/xVim/README.md

 ## NOTE
 1. This plugin possibly won't work well with Dos line ending(CR/LF).

 2. If you have some code block folded in Xcode, xVim will not work fine.
    The bug is unreproducable so far, so I have no idea how to fix it.

+3. Those things may be different from vim:
+   1). yYdDcCxX will copy the content to internal kill buffer.
+And pP will only paste something, if that buffer is not empty.
+       If you want to use the clipboard, use Ctrl+C (Copy), Ctrl+X (Cut), Ctrl+V (Paste)

+   2).
+You can force another type by using "v", "V" or CTRL-V just after the motion operator __in vim__.
+But xVim only supports "v" and it behave differently from vim.

 ## Something I don't know how to implement
 <table>